NDHANA94/hyperdog.AI-microROS-workspace/README.md

 To build the firmware, use VS-Code with `c/c++`, `CMake`, `Cortex-Debug` extensions.

-### install ARM compiler for building and debuging the firmware:
+### Install ARM compiler for building and debuging the firmware:

 - If there is already installed `gcc-arm-none-eabi` package, remove it using following command:
     ```